Ecomodernism: Origin of Ecomodernism

+These beliefs formed the basis of what became known as ecomodernism.

 An Ecomodernist Manifesto

 In April 2015, a group of 18 self-described ecomodernists collectively published An Ecomodernist Manifesto.
+The manifesto argued that humans can “decouple” from nature through technology and eventually leave more of the planet for wildlife and ecosystems.

 Reception and criticism

 Some environmental journalists have praised An Ecomodernist Manifesto.
 At The New York Times, Eduardo Porter wrote approvingly of ecomodernism's alternative approach to sustainable development.
 In an article titled "Manifesto Calls for an End to 'People Are Bad' Environmentalism", Slate's Eric Holthaus wrote "It's inclusive, it's exciting, and it gives environmentalists something to fight for for a change."
 The science journal Nature editorialized the manifesto.